 Serbia Travel Blog: Best Things To Do In Novi Sad

 Written by travel writer Sam Ross of The Hammock Hombre.

 How could you miss out on the “Athens of Serbia,” the 2019 European Youth Capital, and 2021 European Capital of Culture?
-With its grandiose architecture, vibrant art and music scene, and welcoming locals pack your travel essentials and come to Novi Sad, I think it’s absolute must-visit city in Serbia.
+With its grandiose architecture, vibrant art and music scene, and welcoming locals, it’s a no brainer to rent a car, pack your travel essentials and come to Novi Sad.
+I think it’s absolute must-visit city in Serbia.

 Best Time To Visit

 Like the rest of Serbia, Novi Sad experiences warm summers and rather cold winters.
 In July and August, temperatures reach up to 81°F, while January and February can get as cold as 27°F. Because of this, we recommend visiting in the spring and fall.

 How To Get To Novi Sad